algolia/places/CONTRIBUTING.md

 # Where to start?

 Have a fix or a new feature?
 [Search for corresponding issues](https://github.com/algolia/places/issues) first then create a new one.

-Always check the status of the [develop branch](https://github.com/algolia/places/tree/develop) for the freshest code.

-Always submit pull requests to the develop branch.
-Docs and hotfixes can be submitted to master.

 # Development workflow